 Manage Flash in your users' Chrome Browsers

-Starting with Chrome 54 (October, 2016), Adobe Flash is no longer included with the Chrome browser or Chrome MSI.
-By default, Chrome installs Flash the first time a user encounters Flash content, and Chrome will continue to update Flash via the Chrome Component Updater.
+By default, Chrome installs Adobe Flash Player in the background or the first time that a user encounters Flash content, and Chrome will continue to update Flash Player via the Chrome Component Updater.

 Flash deployment recommendations for IT admins